sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

 For a bird's eye view see all the model files in the demo repo: [Twilio Live Transcription Demo Media Streams Models](https://github.com/sethmachine/twilio-live-transcription-demo-public/tree/main/src/main/java/io/sethmachine/twiliolivetranscriptiondemo/core/model/twilio/stream)

 1. Create a new `core.model.twilio.stream` package under the root package.
 E.g. the full package path on my implementation would be: `package io.sethmachine.twiliolivetranscriptiondemo.core.model.twilio.stream`.
-2. Create two additional subpackages, `messages` for the modeling the stream messages, and `mediaformat` for modeling the audio format of each message.
+2. Create two additional subpackages, `messages` for modeling the stream messages, and `mediaformat` for modeling the audio format of each message.
 3. Create another subpackage under `core.model.twilio.stream.messages` called `payloads`.
 This will model information specific to the nested payloads on each message.
 4. Create an immutable class `MediaFormatIF` in the `mediaformat` package.
 This class will provide information on the audio format of each media message, so we can tell Google Speech To Text how to interpret the audio bytes.
     ```java MediaFormatIF.java